B2B Professionals Shaking Hands

 Ask “what's in it for them?” each time you're planning to send a message to your lead.
 Every communication should help to answer a business need of theirs; if it doesn't, you're not providing them with value or moving them through the funnel.

-Daniel Greenaway Account Director @ Headley Media
+Maddie Penfold Account Director @ Headley Media

 Headley Media team member speaking in a meeting

-Step 4: Develop your lead nurturing messaging
+Step 4: Develop your lead nurturing messaging.

 Focus on providing value – for example, with case studies and research – and don't give them any product or sales talk until they’re more warmed up and further down the funnel.
 You need to build awareness of your brand first, positioning yourself as an indispensable source of credible and trustworthy information (no pressure).

-Step 5: Set up lead scoring
+Step 5: Set up lead scoring.

+Lead nurturing and lead scoring go hand in hand.
 Lead scoring allows you to sort your prospects according to how warmed up they are, based on their behavior.

 You can assign points to each lead based on demographic information, on their answers to your audience intelligence questions, every time they open an email from you, every time they hit a certain page on your website, every time they engage with your social media... the list goes on.
 Then you can pass these leads over to your sales team once they’ve reached a certain score.